Jamie956/Jamie956.github.io/post/angular.md

 - Components—New elements that will compose the majority of your application’s structure and logic
 - Directives—Objects that modify elements to give them new capabilities or change behaviors
 - Pipes—Functions that format data before it’s rendered
-- Services—Reusable objects that fll niche roles such as data access or helper utilities
+- Services—Reusable objects that fill niche roles such as data access or helper utilities